Frequently Asked Questions

 -

-We have so far only managed to create a digital twin of the Haku City.
-We are currently working hard on a small scale prototype which we hope will prove the viability of the Haku City.
-The first Haku trains will run on 2034.
+We have so far managed to create a digital twin of the Haku City.
+We are currently working on a 1:8 scale prototype which will prove the viability of the Haku City.
+The first full scale Haku train will be finished in 2032.

 -